 Different types of Life Insurance policies available in India

-All of us are aware of life insurance policies and their importance in life.
-In simple words, life insurance policies provide financial security to us in the form of maturity benefit and to our family as a death benefit in case any mishap or untimely demise of the policyholder.
-Many people understand this reason, and that is why they invest in a life insurance policy.
-A data from Insurance Regulatory and Development Authority (IRDAI) reveals that in the fiscal ended March 2020, the life insurance companies in India observed 11.36 per cent growth in their collective premium income at Rs 48.26 lakh crore.
+All of us are aware of different types of life insurance policies and their importance in life.
+In simple words, life insurance policies provide financial security to us in the form of maturity benefit and or death benefit in case of any mishap or untimely demise of the policyholder.
+Many people understand this factor, and that is why they invest in a life insurance policy.
+Data from Insurance Regulatory and Development Authority (IRDAI) reveals that in the fiscal ended March 2020, the life insurance companies in India observed 11.36 percent growth in their collective premium income at Rs 48.26 lakh crore.

 Whole Life Insurance Policy: This kind of life insurance plan offers cash value along with lifelong security until the time policyholder pay premiums.
 In a whole life insurance policy, the beneficiary gets the death benefit on the demise of the insured; however, there is no specific duration, unlike term insurance.
 Therefore, the policyholder can enjoy the benefit throughout his or her life.
 One just needs to pay premiums regularly until he or she passes away, and the aggregated sum of the premium amount gets paid to the dependents.